nelson-zack/joblog/README.md

 # Job Application Tracker

-A full-stack web app to track, organize, and analyze job applications.
+A full-stack web app to track, organize, and analyze job applications — and the job tracker I personally use.

 ## ✨ Features (Completed)
 - ✅ Add new job applications via form